sjdv1982/seamless/sphinx/source/explained.md

 ### Moving away from Jupyter

 Seamless gives the illusion of being like Jupyter, but with non-linear execution.
-The **web server demo**( [open on GitHub], [run on mybinder.org](https://mybinder.org/v2/gh/sjdv1982/seamless-binder-demo/main?labpath=webserver.ipynb), or [open on GitHub](https://github.com/sjdv1982/seamless/tree/stable/examples/webserver-demo) ) gives an example where you start from a simple notebook and port it to Seamless, gaining an interactive web interface in the process.
+The **web server demo**( [open on GitHub](https://github.com/sjdv1982/seamless/tree/stable/examples/webserver-demo), or [run on mybinder.org](https://mybinder.org/v2/gh/sjdv1982/seamless-binder-demo/main?labpath=webserver.ipynb)) gives an example where you start from a simple notebook and port it to Seamless, gaining an interactive web interface in the process.
 It is also about as far as you can push a Seamless workflow that is defined purely in Jupyter.
 Why is this?
 At the end of the demo, the next step would be to mount each code cell to a Python file, so that you can start modifying the calculation code of the workflow using a normal text editor or IDE.
 Whenever you save the file, the cell value is updated and the workflow recalculated.
 Each Python file can be put under Git version control, something that `seamless-new-project` sets up by default.
 However, the original unmodified code is still in the notebook!
 So if you re-run the notebook, and you re-mount the Python files, Seamless has to choose which version is correct: the one in the Python file, or the one in the notebook.
 In other words, either all of your modifications in the Python file get lost, or the code in the Python file supersedes the code of the notebook.
 By default, Seamless does the second thing (and gives you a warning), but it's ugly to have your notebook telling lies.
 It goes against the spirit of a notebook that tells a linear story on how you started from scratch and arrived at a result.
 And if then further modify the code also in the notebook, there will be no end of trouble.
 So in that case, the correct thing to do is to give up on the linear story and remove the now-outdated code from the notebook.

 Another case is the web interface generator, which is all based on files (`webform.json`, `index.html`, `index.js`) that are being auto-generated but that can be modified.
 In fact, these files are Seamless cells of a secondary context `webctx` that are mounted to the file system (also see "Edit the editor").
 Re-loading the notebook, executing cells that re-build the workflow bit-by-bit, is bound to give merge conflicts with a file that contains the modified web interface for the entire workflow in its final state.